Drop goal: Rugby union

 World Rugby, the international governing body of rugby union, refers to this method of scoring in its publications as a "dropped goal", but this is commonly abbreviated to "drop goal".

 Points value

 A drop goal is worth three points, and before 1948 it was worth four points.
-From time to time suggestions have been made by some rugby commentators to reduce the value of a drop goal, or to limit or discourage them in other ways.
+From time to time suggestions have been made by some rugby commentators to reduce the value of drop goals, or to limit or discourage them in other ways.

 Field goal

 It is sometimes also referred to as a field goal in modern usage.
 A field goal was an older form of scoring where the goal was kicked from a ball that was in play but on the ground, not drop kicked.
 It was outlawed in 1906.

 Rugby league

-In rugby league the drop goal is worth one point.
+In rugby league the drop goal is worth one or two points.
 Because of this the drop goal's use is largely in the late stages of a match in order to break a deadlock, or to extend a lead to more than a converted try.

 With the introduction of the golden point rule in the Australasian National Rugby League (where the term field goal is usually used), it is often the first choice option when looking to secure a win.

 In the NSWRL prior to 1970, field goals were worth two points, but with the introduction of limited tackle football in 1967, their usage greatly increased as a scoring method.
 In 1968, 194 field goals were kicked, and by the end of 1970 it was decided to reduce their value to one point.
 This, and the increase to six tackle sets, saw just 17 kicked in 1971.